atg/SPLDB/README.markdown

 ### Extending Languages

-The following keys are used in language definitions
+The following keys are currently used:

+    name (string):
-    name (string): A display name for the language, complete with spaces and correct capitalization.
+        A display name for the language, complete with spaces and correct capitalization.
 This should be the *most common* rendering of the name.

+    extensions (string|array):
+        Filename extensions for _source_ files. `.o`, `.pyc`, etc don't count.
+        For example:
+            "extensions": ["cpp", "c++", "cxx", "cc"]
+            "extensions": "py"

+    tab-width (int):
-    tab-width: Consensus on tab size, in spaces, if it exists (eg 4 for python).
+        Consensus on tab size (in spaces), if it exists (eg 4 for python). soft-tabs (bool):
+        Consensus on whether to use soft tabs or hard tabs, if it exists.

+    comment.line (string|array):
-    comment.line (string|array): A string that starts a line comment comment.block.start (string|array): A string that starts a block comment.
-If array, must have same length as comment.block.end. comment.block.end (string|array): A string that ends a block comment.
+        A string that starts a line comment comment.block.start (string|array):
+        A string that starts a block comment.
+If array, must have same length as comment.block.end. comment.block.end (string|array):
+        A string that ends a block comment.
 If array, must have same length as comment.block.start.

+This is by no means all the keys we're ever going to have, so if you have an idea for a new key, please [submit an issue](/fileability/SPLDB/issues).
+You might want to have a look at [Hyperpolyglot](http://hyperpolyglot.org) which is the same sort of thing, but for humans instead of computers.

 ### New Languages